moodle-an-hochschulen/moodle-workflows/README.md

 2. **Branch pattern matching**: If the current plugin branch matches the `MOODLE_XXX_STABLE` pattern, it is used as Moodle core branch as well
 3. **Main branch handling**: If the current plugin branch is the `main` branch, the workflow searches for the highest available `MOODLE_XXX_STABLE` branch in the plugin repository and uses it as Moodle core branch
 4. **version.php parsing**: As final fallback, especially when testing feature branches with arbitrary namings, the workflow parses the `$plugin->supported` array to determine the maximum supported Moodle version and uses this as Moodle core branch

+### Additional services and PHP extensions

+The workflow supports starting additional services that your plugin might need during testing:

+#### Redis service
+Set `redis-enabled: true` to start a Redis service that will be available at `localhost:6379`.
+This is useful for plugins that use Redis for caching or session storage.

+#### PHP extensions
+Use the `php-extensions` parameter to install additional PHP extensions needed by your plugin.
+Specify multiple extensions separated by commas (e.g., `"redis,imagick,memcached"`).
+The extensions are installed using `shivammathur/setup-php@v2`.

 ### CLI tool